ThePieBaker90/On-The-Rim/Items/Weapons/Properties/Firearm Base Properties/Ammunition.md

   - Ammunition
 ---
 - A weapon with this property uses ammunition to attack and therefore can only attack a certain number of times.
-- Each attack uses 1 ammo, each weapon has its own ammo counter which determines if it may attack.
-If this counter is 0, the weapon may not attack as it has no ammo stored.
+- Each attack uses 1 ammo, each weapon has its own ammo counter which is the amount of ammo stored in the weapon.
+It determines if the weapon may attack, if the ammo counter is 0, the weapon may not attack as it has no ammo stored.
 	- A weapon may attack multiple times in 1 use if it has a high [[Rate of Fire]].
 	- The counter is a non-negative integer.
 - The weapons ammo capacity is specified in the 1st option.
 This determines the maximum amount of ammo that the weapon can store.
-The ammo stored in the weapon may not exceed this number except with special effects.
+The ammo stored in the weapon (the ammo counter) may not exceed this number except with special effects.
 - Ammunition does not inherently give a weapon the ability to replenish its ammunition, see [[Reload]], a common companion property on firearms.